govau/service-manual/content/content-strategy/creating-user-centred-content/using-existing-research-data/identify-other-research.md

 Consider looking at these types of resources to get started:

-- Usability blogs
+- usability blogs
-- Research papers
+- research papers
-- Case studies
+- case studies

 ### [2]Source information about users

 There may be public information available about your users.
 Possible sources include:
 - [Australian Bureau of Statistics](http://www.abs.gov.au)
 - [Data.gov.au](http://data.gov.au)
-- Industry bodies and associations
+- industry bodies and associations
-- Other government agencies
+- other government agencies
-- Content design in government community of practice (email [content@digital.gov.au](mailto:content@digital.gov.au))
+- Content Design in Australian Government community of practice (email [content@digital.gov.au](mailto:content@digital.gov.au))